-In our capacity as Statutory Auditor of Eurazeo SE (hereinafter the "entity"), appointed as an independent third party and certified by Cofrac (Cofrac Inspection Accreditation n°3-1862, whose scope is available at www.cofrac.fr), we conducted our work in order to provide a report expressing a limited assurance conclusion on the historical information (observed and extrapolated) in the consolidated non-financial information statement (hereinafter respectively the "Information" and the "Statement"), prepared in accordance with the entity's procedures (hereinafter the "Guidelines"), for the year ended December 31, 2022, included in the Group management report pursuant to the legal and regulatory provisions of Articles L. 225-102-1, R. 225-105 and R. 225-105-1 of the French Commercial Code (Code de commerce).
+In our capacity as Statutory Auditor of Eurazeo (hereinafter the "entity"), as requested, we hereby report to you on the consolidated non-financial performance statement for the year ended December 31, 2023 (hereinafter the "Statement"), included in the 2023 Universal Registration Document, prepared pursuant, on a voluntary basis, to the legal and regulatory provisions of Articles L. 225-102-1, R. 225-105 and R. 225-105-1 of the French Commercial Code (Code de commerce).